garrandall/popular-music-data/tracks/nightmare-avenged-sevenfold.md

 The price of evil
 And it hurts to know
 That you belong here, yeah
-Ooh, it's your fuckin' nightmare
+Oh, it's your fuckin' nightmare

 (While your nightmare comes to life)